simplex-chat/simplex-chat/docs/BUSINESS.md

    /verify remote ctrl 76949 31475 60317 22434 35187 76344 18832 59024 33538 38255 46475 98383 11220 39598 13534 18
    ```

    Simply copy the whole line starting with `/verify ...` and paste it.
-Now you can control the CLI with your Desktop app.
+Now you can control the CLI from your Desktop app.

 ## Organizations using SimpleX Chat for customer service, support and sales